-Figure 4.
+Figure 7.
 Distribution of R2 scores for Model 1 and selected benchmarks for n=116 reservoirs.
 Models with observed storage as input are denoted with *.

+Figure 8 shows R2 with respect to geographic location, and we find no apparent spatial patterns, Location, which represents climate and hydrologic factors, alone do not appear to be a strong indicator of model performance.